espressif/arduino-esp32/docs/en/installing.rst

 .. code-block:: bash

    [env:esp32-c3-devkitm-1]
-   platform = espressif32
+   platform = espressif32@6.7.0
    board = esp32-c3-devkitm-1
    framework = arduino

 How to update to the stable code based on 3.0.x
 -----------------------------------------------

-To use the actual Arduino ESP32, you need to change your project *platformio.ini* accordingly.
+To use the latest supported Arduino ESP32, you need to change your project *platformio.ini* accordingly.
-The following configuration uses the community version pioarduino and the latest Arduino core from the pioarduino GitHub repository:
+The following configuration uses the community version ``pioarduino`` and the latest release Arduino core from the ``espressif`` GitHub repository:

 .. code-block:: bash